-In addition, Germany’s culture makes it a very popular destination for Au Pairs.
+In addition, the culture in Germany makes it a very popular destination for Au Pairs.
 So our families have a lot of interested candidates to choose from.

 Can you become a Host Family in Germany?